Ancestor Veneration For Beginners: How to Honour Your Ancestors

 Only call upon the elevated dead.

-Help!
-I don’t Know My Ancestors Names?!
+But I don’t Know My Ancestors Names?!

 Don’t know the names of your ancestors due to adoption, migration or because your mum lost the family tree sometime back in the 1980s?